 These artists are thinking outside the proverbial and overused “box.”
 Their work not only employs 3D printing technology, which is original in its own right, but they use the technology in innovative ways or to break through the limitations of traditional processes.

 1. Tomoko Nagao

 Tomoko Nagao is a Japanese artist who reinterprets Renaissance masterpieces.
-In 2017, she strayed from her traditional oil and stencils on walls and canvases and traveled further back in time to create two micro-pop sculptures with 3D printing.
-Her Salome exhibit put a funny spin on a biblical story and bridged an ancient event with modern technology.
+In 2017, she strayed from her traditional oil and stencils on walls and canvases and traveled further back in time to create two micro-pop sculptures with a large 3D printer.
+Her Salome exhibit, 3D printed by Sisma Italia, put a funny spin on a biblical story and bridged an ancient event with modern technology.

 2. Neri Oxman

 Neri Oxman is an architect, designer, internationally recognized artist, and professor at the MIT Media Lab.
 This PhD aims to push the limits of additive manufacturing using new materials like concrete and glass, and in fact even develops the machines to print them.
 Besides fashion wear and architecture, Neri uses 3D printing to create art.

 3. Rob and Nick Carter

 Rob and Nick Carter went back in time, too, but not to biblical times.
 They took a 400 year-old painting and recreated the scene outdoors.
 They used 3D printing to duplicate tree trunks.
 Nine of them.
 Then they bronzed each and placed them in a field.
 This real-life work is titled Bronze Oak Grove.

 3D printing makes duplication easy and fast, but there are other reasons artists are turning to this technology.

 4. Batsheba Grossman